How to set up your mountain bike for winter

 Get mudguards

-Mudguards come in all shapes and sizes in order to offer a different level of protection.
+Mudguards come in all shapes and sizes to offer a different level of protection.
 Some are very small and light - arguably look better - and are designed to keep mud and spray out of a rider’s face.
-Others are larger, reaching further around the wheel with the aim of keeping the rider as dry and clean as possible.
-These are especially handy if you like to chest mount an action camera to film your rides as you can ensure the lens stays free of splashes.
+Others are larger, reaching further around the wheel to keep the rider as dry and clean as possible.
+These are especially handy if you like to chest mount an action camera to film your rides, as you can ensure the lens stays free of splashes.

 Whether you want a more discreet mudguard or value all-out cleanliness is entirely up to your preferences and the trail conditions you usually encounter.

-Nowadays, mudguards can either be fitted to your fork using zip ties and Velcro, or brands such as Mudhugger and RRP offer guards that bolt into your fork.
-The latter may sacrifice all-out stability, but they’re great for a clean look and they don’t rub your fork like zip ties can do.
+Nowadays, mudguards can be fitted to your fork using zip ties and Velcro or brands such as Mudhugger and RRP offer guards that bolt into your fork.
+The latter may sacrifice all-out stability, but they’re great for a clean look, and they don’t rub your fork like zip ties can do.

 Choose more aggressively treaded tyres and a softer compound

-Your bike’s tyres are two of the most important components of your bike and their tread pattern massively influences how your bike interacts with the trail, and the grip it can eke out.
+Your tyres are two of the most important components of your bike and their tread pattern massively influences how your bike interacts with the trail.

 It goes without saying that when conditions get wet, the trails get softer and tyres with low-profile tread patterns will struggle.
-While fantastic in the dry, they don’t have the tread depth that’s required to dig deep into wet mud, and offer grip.
-This will make your bike feel as if it’s skating over mud, rather than gripping the trail.
+While fantastic in the dry, they don’t have the tread depth required to dig deep into wet mud and offer grip.
+This will make your bike feel like it’s skating over mud rather than gripping the trail.

-When transitioning into the wetter months, consider choosing a tyre with a more aggressive tread pattern, or taller and wider spaced knobs.
+When transitioning into the wetter months, consider choosing an intermediate tyre with a more aggressive tread pattern or taller and wider-spaced knobs.
 Taller knobs dig through the squishy wet dirt and find the firmer ground underneath, where the grip is.
-A widely spaced tread compound will allow the tyre to fling mud off of the tyre’s carcass when riding, stopping it from clogging and reducing the grip available.
+A widely spaced tread compound will allow the tyre to fling mud off the carcass when riding, stopping it from clogging and reducing the grip available.
 It’s also a great idea to pick a tyre with a squarer profile on the rim, as more pronounced shoulder knobs will pay back in loads of grip when tackling wet off-camber.

 It’s wise to look towards softer rubber compounds too as the softer the rubber, the more chemical grip you’ll get.
 While all of this will increase the overall grip your bike can offer, it does come with a sacrifice of more rolling resistance, so your bike will be a little harder to pedal.
 Also, don’t go too crazy with the tread pattern as full-on mud tyres with super tall knobs can feel nervous over harder sections of the trail.
 To get a great idea of which tyres suit all riding styles best, check out our tyre reviews.